slgrobotics/robots_bringup/README.md

 - Desktop workstation: see [Docs/ROS-Jazzy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy) (no robot hardware required).

-- Set up Raspberry PI: see [Docs/Ubuntu-RPi](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi)
+- _Optional:_ Set up Raspberry *on-board* Raspberry Pi: see [Docs/Ubuntu-RPi](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi)

-### 2. Try my robots in Gazebo simulation, browse the code
+### 2. Try my robots in _Gazebo simulation_, browse the code (no robot hardware needed)

-- See the #1 above, just follow the build and run instructions there for Dragger, Plucky or Turtle sims.
+- See the #1 above, then follow the build and run instructions there for _simulated_ Dragger, Plucky or Turtle.

-- Bonus: ROS2 Jazzy comes with _Turtlebot3_ simulation, try that to see Nav2 working.
+- _Bonus:_ ROS2 Jazzy comes with _Turtlebot3_ simulation, try that to see _Nav2_ working.

 - To browse robot's code look under *~/robot_ws/src/articubot_one* - use VS Code or your favorite IDE.